sime2408/scrapalot-chat/README.md

 MODEL_USE_MLOCK: If this value is set to 1, the entire model will be loaded into RAM (avoid using the disk but use more RAM), if you have little RAM, set this value to 0
 MODEL_VERBOSE: Turn on or off model debugging
-MODEL_N_BATCH:  the number of tokens processed at any one time.
+MODEL_N_BATCH:  The number of tokens in the prompt that are fed into the model at a time.
 The lower this value, the less hardware resources will be required, but the query may be very slow; a high value, on the other hand, speeds things up at the cost of higher memory usage.
+Optimal value differs a lot depending on the model (8 works well for GPT4All, and 1024 is better for LlamaCpp)
 MODEL_N_THREADS: How much threads will be used when model process the data
 MODEL_TOP_P: The top-p value to use for sampling.